Tulsa vs. Temple NCAA Football Odds, Plays and Insights | November 20, 2021

 Temple Stats and Trends

-- Temple's games this season have hit the over four times in nine opportunities (44.4%).
+- Temple's games this year have hit the over four times in nine opportunities (44.4%).

-- When Temple scores more than 28.8 points, it is 2-1 against the spread and 3-0 overall.
+- When Temple records more than 28.8 points, it is 2-1 against the spread and 3-0 overall.

 - The Owls collect 295.9 yards per game, 90.7 fewer yards than the 386.6 the Golden Hurricane give up.

-- When Temple totals more than 386.6 yards, the team is 2-1 against the spread and 3-0 overall.
+- When Temple picks up more than 386.6 yards, the team is 2-1 against the spread and 3-0 overall.

-- The Owls have turned the ball over four more times (17 total) than the Golden Hurricane have forced a turnover (13) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.